-In diabetes, most of the times, diabetics are told to manage their blood sugar levels by avoiding sugary items.
+In diabetes, most of the time, diabetics are told to manage their blood sugar levels by avoiding sugary items.
 However, fruits, being one of the most nutritious food types, are sweet and contain natural sugar.
 Does that mean it is not good for people with diabetes?
 Of course, NOT!
-What if we tell you that we have a list of diabetes-friendly fruits for you!
+What if we tell you that we have a list of diabetes-friendly fruits for you?

 Here is a list of 10 diabetes-friendly fruits that will not increase your blood sugar levels:

 Papaya is a summer fruit that can be a great addition to your diabetes diet.
 In fact, one can eat any part of this fruit, from its pulp to seeds.
 Moreover, papaya is rich in antioxidants and fibre and prevents cell damage in the body.
 The low-calorie fruit is good for weight loss and is loaded with Vitamin B, folate, and minerals such as potassium, magnesium, and fibre.